osamorju/Black-basta-msif/github_repository_structure.md

 **Security Note:** Malware samples and honeypot configurations are provided for research purposes only.
 Use in isolated environments with appropriate security measures.

-## Contributing

-We welcome contributions!
-Please read [CONTRIBUTING.md](.github/CONTRIBUTING.md) for guidelines.

-## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

 ## Support

 - **Contact:** jude.osamor@ieee.org